J.D.-M.A. Program in Government

 The following J.D.-M.A. program was instituted in 1970 by the School of Law and the Woodrow Wilson Department of Politics.

-Change of Status At any point in the program, the student may terminate plans for a joint program and continue towards a single degree at either school.
+At any point in the program, the student may terminate plans for the dual degree program and continue towards a single degree at either school.
 The student then must satisfy the normal requirements of the school elected, which may include credits completed in the other school, as determined by the appropriate officials.

-Extracurricular Activities The student is eligible to participate in the extracurricular activities of both schools to the extent that time permits, but should be alert to the possibility of over-commitment, and should seek the counsel of the program committee before undertaking any formal extracurricular activities of a time-consuming nature.
+Students are eligible to participate in the extracurricular activities of both schools to the extent that time permits, but should be alert to the possibility of over-commitment.

 FOR MORE INFORMATION Contact the Law School faculty advisor, Professor John Norton Moore.